vastgroup/vast-tools/README.md

 ### Plotting

 VAST-TOOLS comes with a plotting script written in R.
-The input format follows the same format from the "combine" step described above.
+The input format follows the same format from the ``combine`` step described above.
 The output is a pdf of scatterplots (one per AS event) of PSI values.
-To execute from VAST-TOOLS, use the subcommand "plot":
+To execute from VAST-TOOLS, use the subcommand ``plot``:

 ~~~~
 > vast-tools plot significant_events.tab
 ~~~~

-It is recommended to filter the input file to a subset of events of interest before plotting, such as those obtained from "vast-tools diff".
+It is recommended to filter the input file to a subset of events of interest before plotting, such as those obtained from ``diff``.
 Otherwise, the resulting pdf file will be very large.

-For advanced usage (e.g. plot customizations), see the help description:
-``vast-tools plot -h``.
+Plot customizations such as coloring and ordering of the results can be applied using a configuration file.
+For more details on this advanced usage, see the help description: ``vast-tools plot -h``.

 Issues
 ------